 What is Azure IoT Edge

-Analytics drives business value in IoT solutions, but not all analytics needs to be in the cloud.
-If you want to respond to emergencies as quickly as possible, you can run anomaly detection workloads at the edge.
+Analytics drives business value in IoT solutions, but not all analytics need to be in the cloud.
+Azure IoT Edge helps you bring the analytical power of the cloud closer to your devices to drive better business insights and enable offline decision making.
+For example, you can run anomaly detection workloads at the edge to respond as quickly as possible to emergencies happening on a production line.
 If you want to reduce bandwidth costs and avoid transferring terabytes of raw data, you can clean and aggregate the data locally then only send the insights to the cloud for analysis.

 Azure IoT Edge is made up of three components:

 - IoT Edge modules are containers that run Azure services, third-party services, or your own code.
 Modules are deployed to IoT Edge devices and execute locally on those devices.

 - The IoT Edge runtime runs on each IoT Edge device and manages the modules deployed to each device.